rulewis/journey-optimizer.en/help/using/configuration/message-presets.md

 >
 >Deactivated message presets cannot be deleted to avoid any issue in journeys using these presets to send messages.

 You cannot directly edit a deactivated message preset.
-However, you can duplicate it and edit the copy to create a new version that you will use to create new messages.
+However, you can duplicate it and edit the copy to create a new version that you will use to create new messages:

-1. Access the message presets list, then deactivate the message preset that you want to edit.
+1. Access the message presets list.

+1. Deactivate the message preset that you want to edit.

 1. Duplicate the deactivated message preset.
 A copy with the **[!UICONTROL Draft]** status is automatically added to the list.